 Taiwanese shaved snow is an extra-delicious twist on the formula, because milk or cream is frozen and shaved, making for a lush, creamy base.
 In Taiwan, shaved snow is most often topped with super ripe, richly delicious mangoes and finished with mango syrup or condensed milk.
 In the U.S., Taiwanese-style shaveries have expanded the variety of flavors and toppings available–these shops feel like an ice cream sundae bar, but with ingredients that are both exotic, like grass jelly, mochi and Pocky sticks, and unexpected, yet very American, like Corn Flakes and Fruity Pebbles.

-Eugene Hu, one of the owners of Wooly’s Shaved Snow, located in City Kitchen near Times Square and at the Smorgasburg in LIC on the weekends (they also have another Manhattan location opening in the next year, though Hu couldn’t say where just yet), told me that texture is all-important for shaved snow, and that each shop has their own prefernece.
+Eugene Hu, one of the owners of Wooly’s Shaved Snow, which you can find at Smorgasburg on the weekends, told me that texture is all-important for shaved snow, and that each shop has their own preference.
 “The texture is all about the shave,” he says.
 “Some places like it as fine as possible, some prefer the shave to make more of a thick ice cream-like texture, some go for a ribbon type of feel.”
-Wooly’s is very light, with a layered, almost flaky texture, in contrast to Snowdays Shavery in the East Village, which has a creamier texture.
+Wooly’s is very light, with a layered, almost flaky texture, in contrast to Snowdays Shavery in Manhattan and in Flushing, which has a creamier texture.
 Formulas also vary, from skim milk to cream, and Hu noted that some shops in Taiwan even use non-dairy creamer, though he hasn’t seen that in the U.S.–and hopes not to.

 Snow ice serving sizes may seem daunting–even the smalls would be real gut-busters if filled with ice cream–but because snow has far less milkfat than ice cream, and the shaved texture is much lighter than a dense soft serve or frozen yogurt, it’s possible to eat a mountain of the stuff and still feel refreshed at the end.